AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_call_ios.md

    4. A new file with a suffix of .xcworkspace will be generated under the project folder.
 Use Xcode to open it for subsequent operations.

-## Implement a client for video call
+## Implement a client for Video Call

+This section shows how to use the Agora Video SDK to implement Video Call into your app step by step.

 ### Create the UI

-<div>In the interface, you should have one frame for local video and another for remote video, refer to <a href="#referencecode">Reference code</a> for details.</div>
+<div>In the interface, create one frame for local video and another for remote video, refer to <a href="#referencecode">Reference code</a> for details.</div>

 ### Implement the Video Call logic